 EVW UK application for Dorset

 Visitors can complete the application between 48 hours and 3 months before their trip.
-Once it’s been submitted, a copy of the visa waiver is sent to the applicant electronically.
+Once it has been submitted, a copy of the visa waiver is sent to the applicant electronically.

 Requirements of UK EVW for Dorset

-To successfully apply for Uk tourist visa, applicants need to meet the requirements.
-It’s necessary to have a valid passport from one of the eligible countries (the United Arab Emirates, Kuwait, Qatar, and Oman) and a credit or debit card to pay the visa fee.
+To successfully apply for a UK tourist visa, applicants need to meet the requirements.
+It is necessary to have a valid passport from one of the eligible countries (the United Arab Emirates, Kuwait, Qatar, and Oman) and a credit or debit card to pay the visa fee.

-Children can’t be included on their parents’ UK EVW.
-Each traveller needs their own regardless of age.
+Children cannot be included on their parents’ UK EVW.
+Each traveller needs their own, regardless of age.
 Parents can complete the application form on their child’s behalf.

-Dorset is full of coastal towns which look like they could on a postcard or cover of a travel magazine.
-Here are just a few of Dorset’s highlights though there many more towns which are worth a visit with your UK tourist visa for Dorset.
+Dorset is full of coastal towns which look like they could be on a postcard or the cover of a travel magazine.
+Here are just a few of Dorset’s highlights, though there are many more towns that are worth a visit with a UK tourist visa for Dorset.

 Devon’s biggest and most cosmopolitan town is often cited as one of the UK’s best holiday destinations.
-It’s known for its fashionable independent shops, 7 miles of sandy beaches, wonderful art collections, its stunning Victorian arcade, and regular events and festivals.
+It is known for its fashionable independent shops, 7 miles of sandy beaches, wonderful art collections, its stunning Victorian arcade, and regular events and festivals.

-Lyme Regis of often called ‘The Pearl of Dorset’.
-It’s renowned for its fossils and intriguing geology.
-There are regular guided walks which allow visitors to learn about fossil hunting and the areas fascinating natural history.
+Lyme Regis is often called ‘The Pearl of Dorset’.
+It is renowned for its fossils and intriguing geology.
+There are regular guided walks, which allow visitors to learn about fossil hunting and the area’s fascinating natural history.
 ‘The Cobb’ is one of the town’s most famous landmarks as it featured in Jane Austen’s novel ‘Persuasion’.
 The Fossil Festival and the Food Rocks Festival are big events on the town’s calendar.

 The Best of Dorset

-Over half of Dorset is designated as an ‘Area of Outstanding Natural Beauty’ There are no motorways in the county which has helped to preserve the county’s most stunning spots.
+Over half of Dorset is designated as an ‘Area of Outstanding Natural Beauty’.
+There are no motorways in the county, which has helped to preserve its most stunning spots.

 The Jurassic Coast

 The extraordinary stretch of coastline showcases the age of dinosaurs.
-You can also see a range of wildlife including seabirds, dolphins, seals, and spectacular wild flowers.
+Travellers can also see a range of wildlife including seabirds, dolphins, seals, and spectacular wildflowers.
 Visitors can walk the entire path over several days and stop at different towns and villages on the way.